-Policy 4-4445: Maintain the commercial areas of Shrub Oak as neighborhood-oriented shops and services.
+Policy 4-47: Maintain the commercial areas of Shrub Oak as neighborhood-oriented shops and services.

 • Shrub Oak's commercial uses are primarily neighborhood shopping/service areas that serve local residents.
 Route 6 carries through-traffic around the hamlet business center, meaning that it does not attract much in the way of regional shoppers.
-The only exception is the gas station/convenience area at the eastern end of the district.
+The only exception is the gas station/convenience node at the eastern end of the district.

-Policy 4-4546: In case the lumberyard site is ever sold, allow low-density development of a small-scale "village center" with a mix of shopping and offices, or a modest expansion of senior housing (likely senior housing, as there is senior housing on the adjacent site and the lumberyard site would lend itself to an expansion of that existing use).
+Policy 4-48: In case the lumberyard site is ever sold, allow development of either a "village center" with a mix of shopping, offices, and apartments, or an expansion of Wynwood Oaks senior housing.